harold1970/grimbly/README.md

-The interpreter is a program designed to read and execute instructions written in a custom scripting language.
-It loads a script from a JSON file, parses each instruction, and performs corresponding actions based on those instructions.
+The Grimbly interpreter is a program designed to read and execute instructions written in a custom scripting language.
+It loads a script from a grimbly (renamed json file) file, parses each instruction, and performs corresponding actions based on those instructions.
 Key Components:

 # Commands: